tomverbeure/fake_parallel_printer/README.md

 * nACK: Pulsed low by device to acknowledge received of data.
 Length of pulse?
     150kB/s -> 6uS is upper bound length.
 Let's do 2uS.
 * BUSY: driven high by device to indicate that device is not ready.
-* ERROR: driven high by device to indicate an error.
+* nERROR: driven low by device to indicate an error.
 * SEL: driven high by device to indicate that device is present.
-* PE: driven high by device to indicate that the device is powered on.
+* PE (Paper Error): driven high by device to indicate a paper error

 # References